MitoLab-JLF/OR-GSEA/README.md

 **withPseudo**

-Includes all OR genes classified by HORDE without additional filtering.
+Includes all OR genes classified by HORDE without filtering.

 **noPseudo**